srush98/Cloud-Security-Labs-Writeup/Lab 5 writeup.md

    ```
    Typed `yes` when prompted.

-### Step 3: Install AWS Security Tools (Optional, but Recommended)
+### Step 3: Installing AWS Security Tools (Optional, but Recommended)

 For better visibility and enumeration, I installed:

 - CloudFox
-- **Principal Mapper (Pmapper):**
+- Principal Mapper (Pmapper)
-- **Pacu (AWS Exploitation Framework):**
+- Pacu (AWS Exploitation Framework)

 ## Finding the First Flag

 ### Step 1: Read Terraform Output

-After running `terraform apply`, the output will display critical information about the deployed environment.
-Look closely at the end of the Terraform output to find:
+After running `terraform apply`, the output displayed critical information about the deployed environment.
+Looking closely at the end of the Terraform output, I found:

 - A new AWS user (`ctf-starting-user`)
 - Access keys for the new user
-- A flag in the format: `FLAG{challengeName::CamelCaseText}`
+- A flag in the format: `FLAG{congrats_you_are_now_a_terraform_expert_happy_hunting}`

 ### Step 2: Configure AWS CLI with CTF User

-You will need to configure your AWS CLI to use the `ctf-starting-user` to proceed with further challenges:
+Then, I configured my AWS CLI to use the `ctf-starting-user` to proceed with further challenges:

 ```sh
 echo "" >> ~/.aws/credentials && \